Shiva-MSS/Shiva-MSS/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on transitioning my carrer from a data Analyst to a Data science/machine learning engineer
-- 🌱 I’m currently learning Data Science Foundeations at codeacademy
+- 🌱 I’m currently learning Data Science Foundations at codeacademy
 - 👯 I’m looking to collaborate on Data_Science/Machine_learning and cryptography projects
 - 🤔 I’m looking for help with Deployment of ML models in Production
 - 💬 Ask me about Anything from Politics ro technology and relegion...